How two media leaders transitioned from traditional to digital media salesBy Solange Messier

 Creating new digital revenue streams

-Moving from solely selling print ads to digital media sales creates an opportunity for publishers to generate more revenue.
+Moving from solely selling print ads to digital media sales creates an opportunity for media leaders in publishing to generate more revenue.
 With ad revenues declining significantly, this is a welcome opportunity for media leaders.

 Lundgren and Van Slyke share the digital revenue streams that have proven the most effective for their sales reps.